 Description

-C12, C13, C16, C18 and 1870.
-The aisleless nave of 3 bays and west tower are of 1870 (by Clark & Holland) and the chancel of the C13 (restored); there is a south chapel (or transept) of the late C18 at the easternmost bay of the nave, and north of the chancel is an Elizabethan chapel.
-Externally, the western tower of 3 stages is in grey brickwork with stone dressings; crenellated parapet, flat buttresses at each corner and Norman windows; the original Norman west door has been re-used for the entrance, and incorporates a decorative arch resting on recessed columns with scal- loped caps.
-The nave has a tile roof, flint walling with stone dressings, buttresses and 3-light perpendicular windows.
-The south chapel is in red brickwork with side lancets and plate tracery in the gable window.
-The chancel has a lower tile roof, rendered walling, small lancets, a priest's door (filled in) and a perpendicular 3-light traceried east window.
-The north chapel has a tile roof, rendered walling, stone moulded gable, high plinth, buttresses and arched (3 and 5-light) windows within square frames and a doorway.
-Inside, there is a large decorated Norman arch (formerly chancel arch?) between the chancel and the north chapel, and another opening which is part of the elaborate classical stone framework of the tomb of Robert Oxonbridge (1574) with 2 effigies, and 2 helms (replicas).
-The restored font has an old Norman top, with zig-zag ornament.
+Externally, the three-stage western tower is made of grey brickwork with stone dressings, featuring a crenellated parapet, flat buttresses at each corner, and Norman windows.
+The original Norman west door has been reused for the entrance and includes a decorative arch supported by recessed columns with scalloped caps.
+The nave is covered with a tile roof and has flint walling with stone dressings, buttresses, and three-light perpendicular windows.
+The south chapel is constructed of red brickwork, with side lancets and plate tracery in the gable window.
+The chancel has a lower tile roof, rendered walling, small lancets, a filled-in priest's door, and a perpendicular three-light traceried east window.
+The north chapel also features a tile roof, rendered walling, a stone moulded gable, a high plinth, buttresses, and arched windows with three and five lights within square frames, along with a doorway.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.